 - If you don’t eat a lot of fruit, vegetables, nuts or whole grains

 - Anyone who is African American, Native American, Latino or Pacific Islander

 - Are overweight or obese, and in particular, if this extra weight is around your middle

 - Have high cholesterol, high triglycerides, low HDL cholesterol or high LDL cholesterol

 - Have polycystic ovary syndrome

 - If you suffer from a sleep problem such as sleep apnea

 How Can It Be Prevented or Reversed?

 Whilst prediabetes can be harder to notice; it can be reversed or prevented if you keep an eye out for it.
-Controlling your weight and keeping at a healthy level for your age, height and fitness level.
+By controlling your weight and keeping yourself in a healthy place for your age, height and fitness level you can often prevent it.
 Exercising more will help with this and keep you healthier.
-The NHS recommend at least 150 minutes of moderate activity or 75 minutes of vigorous activity a week.
-Eating a healthy, balanced diet, high in fruit and vegetables, whole grains and fish, and keeping sugar and carbohydrates to a minimum.
-Finally, it is advised that you keep alcohol consumption to a minimum (no more than 14 units a week).
-This can cause weight gain and can increase blood levels of triglycerides.
+The NHS recommends at least 150 minutes of moderate activity or 75 minutes of vigorous activity weekly.
+Eating a healthy, balanced diet, high in fruit and vegetables, whole grains and fish, and keeping sugar and carbohydrates to a minimum can be a great way to maintain a healthy body.
+Finally, it is advised that you keep alcohol consumption to a minimum (no more than 14 units a week) as this can cause weight gain and can increase blood levels of triglycerides.

 Prediabetes can be prevented or reversed, so make sure to keep an eye out for small changes in your daily life to make sure you catch it before it becomes diabetes.
 Of course, that doesn’t mean we can’t treat ourselves to sugar and carbs, but it’s essential to keep unhealthy foods to a minimum and keep exercising as much as you can.